Sneddon’s Problem

 </Solvers>

-To setup a coupling between rock and fracture deformations in LagrangianContact solver, we define three different solvers:
+To setup a coupling between rock and fracture deformations in LagrangianContact solver, we define two different solvers:

 <SolidMechanicsLagrangeContact